 Toyota Proace City warranty

-All Proace City models come with a highly impressive five-year, 100,000 mile warranty – the same mileage cover as its sister vans, but with two years of extra coverage.
+Until 1 June 2021, all Proace City models came with a highly impressive five-year, 100,000 mile warranty – the same mileage cover as its sister vans, but with two years of extra coverage.

 Toyota Proace City service intervals